ajitdube/DocuSign-eSignature-SDK-2010/Salesforce/NDAKiosk/Readme.txt

 company's branding; including the icon that appears when the app is bookmarked to the iPad Home Screen!

-Refer to Implementing_an_NDA_Signing_iPad_Application_Using_SalesForce.pdf
-for a walkthrough on how to implement this from a Salesforce Dev account.
+Refer to Readme.pdf for a walkthrough on how to implement this from a Salesforce Dev account.